 The New handicapping method is now in operation.
 It is known as the World Handicap System (WHS).

-Below is an explanation of how the system works, what criteria are used to calculate your handicap and the data used to arriving at your handicap:
+Below is an explanation of how the system works, what criteria are used to calculate your handicap and the data used in arriving at your handicap:

 There are 3 elements to the World Handicap System:

-There are also 2 data tables used in the determination of your handicap.
-These will differ depending on which club and/or course you play (Click to view the charts):
+There are also 2 calculations (course & slope ratings) used in the determination of your handicap.
+These will differ depending on which club and/or course you play (Click to view the chart):